List of For All Mankind characters: Gordo Stevens

 By 1983, Gordo and Tracy had divorced and Gordo let himself go, believing that he would never fly again, but after seeing Ed and Danielle preparing for their missions, he pulled himself back and started working out with the goal to fly to the Moon again.
 He is eventually selected and returns to the Moon with Jamestown 91, where he also reunited with Tracy.
 When the Soviet cosmonauts attacked Jamestown to retrieve their captured comrade, Rolan Baranov, who had been shot and brought to Jamestown for medical treatment, Gordo and Tracy were in a chamber, talking about where their marriage went wrong, when they noticed that the inside of Jamestown was depressurized.
 Although the Soviets had blocked all communication to the Earth, the two managed to contact Houston via an older device from the original Jamestown Base.
 Margo Madison informed them that the reactor had been damaged and that there would be a nuclear meltdown soon if they did not activate the backup coolant systems.
 With no way to contact anyone else on Jamestown, the only way to prevent a meltdown was to activate the systems from outside.
-However, there were no spacesuits in chamber, forcing Gordo and Tracy to make impromptu spacesuits from duct tape, which would only protect them for a few seconds.
+However, there were no spacesuits in their chamber, forcing Gordo and Tracy to make impromptu spacesuits from duct tape, which would only protect them for a few seconds.
 They ran outside, turned the systems on and managed to reenter the chamber, but succumbed to their wounds caused by vacuum exposure.
 They were later found by the remaining astronauts on Jamestown and are posthumously awarded the Medal of Honor and buried at the Arlington National Cemetery.

 Gordo is partially based on Apollo 10's lunar module pilot Eugene Cernan and on Mercury Seven astronaut Gordo Cooper.